 Saint Louis County Animal Care and Control Services have a big job - to assure that pets and people live together in safety and harmony - and that ALL pets receive proper care and housing.
 As part of your Public Health Department, Animal Control officers are in action every day, handling many routine as well as emergency situations with pets and wild animals.

 One of the most important things that Animal Control officers do is investigate animal bites.
 Rabies is transmitted by wild and domestic animal bites and is usually fatal.
 Officers place animals that have bitten people under observation to ensure the threat of rabies is reduced.

 Saint Louis County Animal Care and Control is very excited to announce the launch of our new Volunteer Program.
 Through the dedication and passion of Volunteers we look forward to enhancing the lives of the animals we care for and the community we serve.
-We will be starting our program with a limited amount of volunteer positions so that we can ensure success for the animals, community and volunteers.
-If you are interested in volunteering please fill out the application.
-Completed applications can be e-mailed to email@example.com.
+We are looking for all types of volunteers.
+If you are interested in volunteering please fill out an application (hosted on a separate site).

 10521 Baur Boulevard